dariooddenino/dariooddenino.github.io/_recipes/0005-json-basics.md

 type NTRecord = { a :: Foo }
 ```

-In this case there's just a little more boilerplate involved, but it's just as easy:
+In this case there's a little more boilerplate involved, but it's just as easy:
 ```haskell
 derive newtype instance rfFoo :: ReadForeign Foo derive newtype instance wfFoo :: WriteForeign Foo